 Andrews says there are three deadlines to observe.
 “I find the school deadlines are typically the earliest deadline.
 Then there’s maybe state deadlines that drive state grants and some state scholarships, so you need to know that deadline.
 And then there’s the hard-fast deadline, the June 30th deadline when the FAFSA closes.”

 Deadlines for state aid vary, but there are a few that distribute awards on a first-come, first-served basis.
-Kantrowitz says 14 states have adopted this policy, including Alaska, Illinois, Kentucky, North Carolina, Oklahoma, South Carolina, Utah, Vermont and Washington.
+Kantrowitz says 15 states have adopted this policy, including Alaska, Indiana, Kentucky, North Dakota, Oklahoma, South Carolina, Utah, Vermont and Washington.

 How Has the Coronavirus Pandemic Affected the FAFSA?

 The FAFSA is still available amid the coronavirus pandemic.
-However, a recent Discover Student Loans survey found that nearly 40% of parents who didn’t plan to apply for federal aid now say they will as a result of COVID-19.
+A 2020 Discover Student Loans survey found that nearly 40% of parents who didn’t plan to apply for federal aid said they will as a result of COVID-19.
 Manny Chagas, vice president of Discover Student Loans, says the increased demand in aid will make it more important that families complete the FAFSA early.